-The Addressograph Model 70 is the medical imprinter that used the notch on the WWII military dog tags, this “notch” was actually a “locating notch” and is referred to in both Addressograph and government documentation as “locating notch.”
+The Addressograph Model 70 is a medical imprinter and the reason for the “Notch” in WW2 Dog tags.
+The Model 70 used the “notch” on the WWII Army dog tags, as a “locating notch” and is referred to in both Addressograph and government documentation as “locating notch.”
 The Model 70 was issued to medics in the field during WWII.
 The purpose of the Model 70 was to allow the medic to take a soldiers identification tag and transfer the information on the tag to medical documents by imprinting the text directly onto the document.
 The Model 70 would accept a notched dog tag and would then transfer the information on the soldiers dog tag to medical paperwork in the field.

 1. The Addressograph Model 70’s sole function was to transfer imprinted information onto military paperwork.

-2. The Addressograph Model 70 could not imprint, deboss or emboss dog tags.
+2. The Addressograph Model 70 could not imprint (make), deboss or emboss dog tags.

 3. The Addressograph Model 70 had only a rubber pad and a inked ribbon so that the imprinted information could be transferred to paperwork.